woogles-io/liwords-static/content/posts/2026-04-29-woogles-analysis.md

 ![SUBOPTIMAL](/images/uploads/computer-analysis-3.png)

-You can see the best play of `WIT(H) D12` listed, and that the difference in win % between that play and Adam’s play of `(Z)ITI 13H` is a mere -0.4%, hence this is categorized as a “small” mistake.
+You can see the best play of `13H (Z)ITI` listed, and that the difference in win % between that play and Adam’s play of `D12 WIT(H)` is a mere -0.4%, hence this is categorized as a “small” mistake.
 Note that if you want to see a similar detailed output of each move in Macondo, simply go to the turn in question and use the command

 `sim -plies 5 -stop 99`